icerpc/icerpc-csharp/src/IceRpc.Logger/README.md

-# Logger Interceptor and Middleware for IceRPC
+# Logger interceptor and middleware for IceRPC

 IceRpc.Logger provides an [IceRPC][icerpc] interceptor that logs every invocation and an IceRPC middleware that logs every dispatch.